louchesprocket/pgnutil/README.txt

 For a complete list of options:

 	java -jar pgnutil.jar -h

+Pgnutil's most basic matching option is "-m", which takes a regular expression as its parameter and matches against the entire text of each game in the file.
+For example, the following search prints every game containing the word "forfeit" from the file mygames.pgn:

+	java -jar pgnutil.jar -m 'forfeit' -i mygames.pgn

+By default, pgnutil outputs the entire text of each matched game.
+So in the previous example, we would have to sort through the output to discover which players forfeited.
+Much better to save ourselves the trouble by combining the "-s" option, and perhaps piping the output to another Unix command to produce a list of unique names of
+forfeiters:

+	java -jar pgnutil.jar -m 'forfeit' -s 'loser' -i mygames.pgn | sort -u

+If we only want to get a list of players that have forfeited in a game involving some version of Stockfish, we can combine the "-mp" option, which matches any player name (either black or white):

+	java -jar pgnutil.jar -mp 'Stockfish' -m 'forfeit' -s 'loser' -i mygames.pgn | sort -u

+If we don't want to see Stockfish itself in this list (which would happen if Stockfish forfeited any games), we can use the "-mw" (match winner) option to omit cases where Stockfish lost:

+	java -jar pgnutil.jar -m 'forfeit' -mw 'Stockfish' -s 'loser' -i mygames.pgn | sort -u

+To list every game that Stockfish drew, we can use the -mt ("match tag") option:

+	java -jar pgnutil.jar -mp 'Stockfish' -mt 'Result/1\/2-1\/2' -i mygames.pgn

+The "-r" option performs replacements on the game text.
+For example, to replace every instance of 'Quazar' from the file mygames.pgn with 'Quazar 0.4 x64':

+	java -jar pgnutil.jar -r '.*/Quazar/Quazar 0.4 x64' -i mygames.pgn

+The first "/"-separated component in the parameter to the "-r" option actually selects games upon which to perform the replace- ment.
+So the previous example means, "for every game containing the regular expression '.*' (i.e., any game at all),  replace every occurrence of 'Quazar' with 'Quazar 0.4 x64.'"
+Similarly, the command:

+	java -jar pgnutil.jar -r '(Nunn 1)|(Noomen 2012)/Quazar/Quazar 0.4 x64' -i mygames.pgn

+means, "for every game containing 'Nunn 1' or 'Noomen 2012,' replace every occurrence of 'Quazar' with 'Quazar 0.4 x64.'"
+The selec- tivity of the replacement can be further refined with other op- tions.
+For example, the command:

+	java -jar pgnutil.jar -r '(Nunn 1)|(Noomen 2012)/Quazar/Quazar 0.4 x64' -rl 'Glaurung 2.0.1' -i mygames.pgn

+uses the "-rl" (replace loser) option to mean, "for every game containing 'Nunn 1' or 'Noomen 2012' that was lost by 'Glaurung 2.0.1,' replace every occurrence of 'Quazar' with 'Quazar 0.4 x64.'"
+And, of course, any of these may be combined with any of the various matching ond output-selection options:

+	java -jar pgnutil.jar -m '[Bb]litz' -r '(Nunn 1)|(Noomen 2012)/Quazar/Quazar 0.4 x64' -rl 'Glaurung 2.0.1' -s 'Event' -i mygames.pgn

+means, "output the value of the 'Event' tag for every game containing 'Blitz' or 'blitz,' but of these games, for every game containing 'Nunn 1' or 'Noomen 2012' that was lost by 'Glaurung 2.0.1,' replace every occurrence of 'Quazar' with 'Quazar 0.4 x64.'"

+By default, pgnutil will output the full text of the game in re- sponse to any search operation.
+The "-s" option may be used to restrict the output to a pipe-separated list of selected fields.
+Selected fields may include any PGN tag.
+There are also five "special" tags recognized by the "-s" option:

+	moves: causes pgnutil to print the game's move list
+	opponent: when the "-mp" (match player) option is used, output the name of the other player
+	gameno: causes pgnutil to print the game's position within the PGN file
+	oid: causes pgnutil to print the game's opening identifier (see below)
+	winner: causes pgnutil to print the name of the winner
+	loser: causes pgnutil to print the name of the loser

+By default, fields selected by the "-s" option appear on the output separated by the pipe ("|") character.
+If a different output- delimiter is desired, this may be set with the "-od" (output- delimiter) option.

+The "special" output options are "-d" (duplicates), "-e" (events), and "-o" (opening statistics).
+Any of these may be combined with any matching and replacing options (see above).

 To find duplicate games (defined as games with the same players and same move list) in the file mygames.pgn: